Economy of the United Kingdom: Poverty

 The United Kingdom is a developed country with social welfare infrastructure, thus discussions surrounding poverty tend to use a relatively high minimum income compared to developing countries.
-According to the OECD, the UK is in the lower half of developed country rankings for poverty rates, doing better than Italy, Spain, and the US but less well than Austria, Hungary, Slovakia and the Nordic countries.
 Eurostat figures show that the numbers of Britons at risk of poverty has fallen to 15.9% in 2014, down from 17.1% in 2010 and 19% in 2005 (after social transfers were taken into account).

 Poverty is countered in United Kingdom with the welfare state.

 The poverty line in the UK is commonly defined as being 60% of the median household income.
 In 2007–2008, this was calculated to be £115 per week for single adults with no dependent children; £199 per week for couples with no dependent children; £195 per week for single adults with two dependent children under 14; and £279 per week for couples with two dependent children under 14.
 In 2007–2008, 13.5 million people, or 22% of the population, lived below this line.
 This is a higher level of relative poverty than all but four EU members.
 In the same year, 4.0 million children, 31% of the total, lived in households below the poverty line, after housing costs were taken into account.
 This is a decrease of 400,000 children since 1998–1999.

+Economic impacts of climate change

 Data

 The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
 Inflation below 5% is in green.